page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Trustworthiness – 10/10

 Topstep has funded traders for more than 10 years and you can find numerous proofs of profit online.
 This is no fly-by-night prop shop.
-Topstep funded more than 8,500 accounts last year and paid out millions.
+Topstep is funding more than 10,000 accounts a month thanks to their current promotion.
 They are as legitimate as it gets.

 My overall rating – 9.1/10